Here's what's coming up this week for members of The42

-AFTER ANOTHER HECTIC sporting weekend and more than a couple of twists and turns, we’ve got lots more good stuff on the menu for The42 Members community this week.
+AFTER ANOTHER HECTIC sporting weekend, we’ve plenty on the menu for The42 Members community this week.

-Monday’s episode of The42 Rugby Weekly Extra will be a must-listen Champions Cup final special as Eoin Toolan joins Murray Kinsella to reflect on Toulouse’s victory over La Rochelle and break down where the game was won for the now five-time kings of Europe — and the lessons in defeat that Ronan O’Gara will take into next season.
-The 200+ members of our buzzing rugby WhatsApp group have already had their say on Saturday’s action; now it’s time for Murray and Eoin to get stuck into the game tape.

-On Tuesday, we’re off to Brazil as South American football expert Tim Vickery joins Gavin Cooney for the 77th episode of the Behind The Lines sportswriting series.
+Monday’s episode of The42 Rugby Weekly Extra will see Eoin Toolan joining Murray Kinsella to reflect on the weekend’s rugby action where Munster bid farewell to some provincial icons on Friday night before Connacht’s dream of a Rainbow Cup final place ended on Saturday.

+On Tuesday, it’s time for the latest in the Behind The Lines sportswriting series, Gavin Cooney is joined this week by Mark Critchley, the Northern football correspondent of The Independent, just in time for a post Champions League final debrief.
 Members also have full access to the entire podcast back catalogue which features a who’s who of the biggest names in sports journalism at home and abroad as they pick out some of their own favourite pieces of writing and share some tips and insights from their decorated careers.

+Then the second epsiode in the new season of The42 GAA Weekly will drop this week as Kerry legend Marc Ó Sé joins Maurice Brosnan and Fintan O’Toole to assess the state of play after the football league round-robin series has concluded.

 Members will also receive their pick of our Insiders newsletters over the course of the week as Murray Kinsella, Gavin Cooney and Kevin O’Brien take a closer look at the biggest talking points in rugby, soccer and the GAA.